turboasm123/ebanardy-zhmihnulo/README.md

-Ebanardy Zhmihnulo is the automated cat pics ruiner, firstly designed for VKontakte, now it is a public domain.Yeah, you would wish it wasn't.
+# Ebanardy Zhmihnulo is the automated cat pics ruiner, firstly designed for VKontakte, now it is a public domain.
+(Yeah, you would wish it wasn't.)

-# What does Ebanardy Zhmihnulo do and how to operate it?
+What does Ebanardy Zhmihnulo do and how to operate it?
 Ebanardy Zhmihnulo is a bunch of scripts:
 1.Shakal.py is the cat pics ruiner that gets its pictures from images_db folder.
 2.checkfiles.py is the script that checks if the file count is below 100 and automatically downloads pictures from websites.